tannerkrewson/rocketcrab/README.md

 Rocketcrab makes it easy for players to discover your game, and easily switch to and from your game without having to manually open a different website and enter a new game code.
 It accomplishs this by putting your game's page into an `iframe`, which allows any of your cookies, local storage, analytics, and advertising to continue working, while disallowing rocketcrab from manipulating your site.
 Integrating your game with rocketcrab should be a simple process, but please let me know by opening an issue or joining our Discord if there is any way it could be better!

+The name Rocketcrab is the first thing I could think of that sounded cool, had an available `.com` domain, and could be represented by two emojis.
+It also does not have an ambigious spelling when spoken out loud (there's only one way to spell "rocket" and "crab"), which is important when trying to get your whole group to go to the site to play games!

-Games are added to rocketcrab via config files located [here](https://github.com/tannerkrewson/rocketcrab/tree/master/config/games).
+Games are added to rocketcrab via config files located [here](https://github.com/tannerkrewson/rocketcrab/tree/dev/config/games).
 By looking at the config files of other games, you might be able to understand how other games implement rocketcrab, and how you might integrate rocketcrab into your game.
 Here's what you need to know:

 ### Ensuring compatability